mia-platform/documentation/docs/marketplace/examples/overview-examples.md

 # Examples

-An **Example** provides a specific use-case, it's a ready-to-use model to create your microservice.
+An **Example** provides sample code addressing a specific use-case, it's a ready-to-use model to create your microservice.

 Currently available examples are: